sehsanm/embedding-benchmark/data/corpus/README.md

 First, we extracted the text data.
 Next, we normalized it and simply segmented its sentences using regular expressions.

 You can download the corpus using this [LINK](https://sbuacir-my.sharepoint.com/personal/se_mahmoudi_sbu_ac_ir/_layouts/15/download.aspx?SourceUrl=%2Fpersonal%2Fse_mahmoudi_sbu_ac_ir%2FDocuments%2Fsbunlp%2FwikiDump_dotSplitData_Nikvand.zip) here

+## IrBlogs
+irBlogs is a standard Persian weblogs collection that is suitable for studying Persian social networks and evaluation of graph mining and blog retrieval algorithms.

+You can find the collection [here](http://dbrg.ut.ac.ir/irblogs/)